Santa Muerte: Votive candles

 Black candles are presented to Santa Muerte's altars that drug traffickers used to ensure protection from violence of rival gangs as well as ensure harm to their enemies in gangs and law enforcement.
-As the drug war in Mexico escalates, Santa Muerte's veneration by drug bosses increases and her image is seen again and again in various drug houses.
+As the drug war in Mexico has escalated, Santa Muerte's veneration by drug bosses has increased and her image is seen again and again in various drug houses.
 Ironically, the military and police officers that are employed to dismantle the White Lady's shrines make up a large portion of her devotees.
 Furthermore, even though her presence in the drug world is becoming routine, the sale of black candles pales in comparison to top selling white, red, and gold candles.

 One of Santa Muerte's more popular uses is in matters of the heart.
-The red candle that symbolizes love is helpful in various situations having to do with love.
-Her initial main purpose was in love magic during the colonial era in Mexico, which may have been derived from the love magic being brought over from Europe.
-Her origins are still unclear but it is possible that the image of the European Grim Reaper combined with the indigenous celebrations of death are at the root of La Flaca's existence, in so that the use of love magic in Europe and that of pre-Columbian times that was also merging during colonization may have established the saint as manipulator of love.
+The red candle that symbolizes love, lust, and passion is helpful in various situations having to do with love.
+Her initial main purpose was in love magic during the colonial era in Mexico, which derived from the love magic being brought over from Spain.
+The Spanish Grim Reapress fused with the indigenous conceptualizations of death are at the root of La Flaca's existence, in so that the use of love magic in Europe and that of pre-Columbian times that was also merging during colonization may have established the saint as a supernatural love doctor.

-The majority of anthropological writings on Santa Muerte discuss her significance as provider of love magic and miracles.
+The majority of anthropological references to Santa Muerte between the 1940s and 1980s cite her roles as a lover sorceress.
 The candle can be lit for Santa Muerte to attract a certain lover and ensure their love.
 In contrast though, the red candle can be prayed to for help in ending a bad relationship in order to start another one.
-These love miracles require specific rituals to increase their love doctors power.
+These love miracles require specific rituals to increase their love doctors' power.
 The rituals require several ingredients including red roses and rose water for passion, binding stick to unite the lovers, cinnamon for prosperity, and several others depending on the specific ritual.